TheWidlarzGroup/react-native-notificated/docs/docs/comprehensive-configuration/order-of-settings-overwriting.md

 # ✏️ Order of settings overwriting
 <br/>

-In the React Native Notifications library, we can pass some settings on a different levels. <br/>
+In the React Native Notifications library, we can pass some settings on different levels. <br/>
-When we go deeper and the rage of the settings is narrower, the importance of the setting is higher. <br/>
+When we go deeper and the range of the settings is narrower, the importance of the setting is higher. <br/>
 For example, we can set the `titleColor` of the notification in the: <br/>

 - global range (for all notifications)